Günther von Schwarzburg: Biography

-Günther justified his legitimacy by the fact that – unlike Charles who was elected in Rhens – he had been chosen "at the right place," Frankfort.
+Günther justified his legitimacy by the fact that – unlike Charles who was elected in Rhens – he had been chosen "at the right place," Frankfurt.
 Günther argued also that Charles had not been crowned in the right place (not in Aachen, but in Bonn).
 Indeed, the city had recognized Charles IV's legitimacy after Ludwig's death and made Günther wait a week in the field before entering the city.
 It was not until 6 February that Günther moved into the city, where he was introduced to his office in the old tradition, confirmed the privileges of the city, and in return received homage from its citizens.

 Charles, however, won over many of Günther's adherents and defeated Günther's army at the battle of Eltville on the Rhine River.
 Günther, who had become seriously ill, renounced all claims to the throne for the sum of 20,000 marks of silver on 26 May 1349 in the Treaty of Eltville, which also included amnesty for his followers.

 Günther died three weeks later at the Johanniter monastery in Frankfurt, presumably from the Black Death.
 Günther himself suggested that he had been poisoned; however, this cannot be proven historically.

 At the instigation of Charles IV, Günther was buried in the Frankfurt Cathedral with royal honors.
 His headstone, a masterpiece of gothic art, was erected in 1352.
 The Schwarzburgstraße and the Schwarzburgschule, as well as Güntherstraße in Frankfurt are named after him.